-With the Lord's guidance and help in 2018, we will continue to work together to love others and serve others in ways that help to meet their spiritual and physical needs.
-Some of the projects will remain the same as last year, but some new ones will be added as well.
+With the Lord's guidance and help in 2018, we continue to work together to love others and serve others in ways that help to meet their spiritual and physical needs.
+Some of the projects will remain the same as last year, but some new ones have been added as well.
 At this time, the following projects have been proposed:

-- Chatsworth Veterans Center offers a wide range of psycho social services and referrals to eligible Veterans, Service members, and their families in the effort to help them make a successful transition from military to civilian life.
-St. Stephen supports them with a monthly supply of coffee and pastries/cookies.
+- Chatsworth Veterans Center Center offers a wide range of psycho social services and referrals to eligible Veterans, Service members, and their families in the effort to help them make a successful transition from military to civilian life.
+St. Stephen supports them with a monthly supply of coffee and pastries/cookies and individually packaged snacks.

 - Operation Christmas Child, also known as the Shoe box Ministry, is an international ministry project of Samaritan’s Purse.
 Samaritan's Purse works with local churches and ministry partners to deliver the shoe boxes packed with small gifts and share the life-changing Good News of Jesus Christ with boys and girls around the world.

 - For His Children (FHC) is an evangelical Christian, residential ministry to homeless children with normal needs and specials needs in Ecuador.
-Currently, 40 to 50 children are cared for in two residential homes which provide physical and emotional support, spiritual nurturing, and lots of tender loving care.
+Currently, 25 children are cared for in two residential homes which provide physical and emotional support, spiritual nurturing, and lots of tender loving care.
 The residents of FHC range from newborn to 21 years of age.